Strengthening Biodiversity Strategies in Senegal

 WITH IUCN and THE FRENCH DEVELOPMENT AGENCY (AFD)

-As part of a national project under the multi-country program BIODEV2030 Phase 2, led by IUCN with support from AFD and Expertise France, LEAF Inspiring Change and CIRAD, facilitate a series of multi-stakeholder workshops in Saly, Senegal, between September and December 2025.
-The three-day workshops bring together government officials, private-sector leaders, and civil-society actors to identify major threats to biodiversity, share experiences, and co-develop concrete actions to integrate biodiversity into productive practices.
+As part of a national project under the multi-country program BIODEV2030 Phase 2, led by IUCN with support from AFD and Expertise France, LEAF Inspiring Change and CIRAD, facilitated a series of multi-stakeholder workshops in Saly, Senegal, between September and December 2025.
+The three-day workshops brought together government officials, private-sector leaders, and civil-society actors from different sectors to identify major threats to biodiversity, share experiences, and co-develop concrete actions to integrate biodiversity into productive practices.
+The workshops focused on priority biodiversity challenges in three representative socio-ecological contexts of Senegal: peri-urban systems, coastal systems and forest landscapes.

 Using TerriStories® to Simulate Challenges and Solutions for Biodiversity

-Participants engage in an innovative role-playing game, TerriStories®, designed to simulate real-world decision-making and highlight the trade-offs between economic activities and environmental protection.
-The interactive methodology encourage active participation, strengthened mutual learning, and support the co-creation of cross-sector strategies.
+Participants engaged in the innovative strategy game, TerriStories®, designed to simulate real-world decision-making and highlight the trade-offs between economic activities and environmental protection.
+The interactive methodology encouraged active participation, strengthened mutual learning, and supported the co-creation of cross-sector strategies.

-At the conclusion of the first two workshops, around 120 concrete actions were identified, covering ecosystem restoration, legal enforcement, economic revenue alternatives, awareness-raising, and governance improvements.
+At the conclusion of the workshops, around 130 concrete actions were identified, covering ecosystem restoration, legal enforcement, economic revenue alternatives, awareness-raising, and governance improvements.
 Many address multiple sectors, emphasizing the need for cross-sectorial action.

 Overview of the Multi-stakeholder dialogue process